-It’s quite sleek and found to be durable.
-The antenna is in the shape of s shark fin, and this is an innovation over the usual flip-up antenna.
+The Sena 20S is quite sleek and found to be durable.
+The antenna is in the shape of a shark fin, and this is an innovation over the usual flip-up antenna.
 It also allows contact with up to seven people.
 Therefore it is ideal for a small group of riders.

 Any headset is not set up for life.
 The features have to be changed once in a while, and the Sena app enables this.

-The Sena 20S Evo can communicate effectively up to a range of 1.2 miles.
+The Sena 20S Evo can communicate effectively with as much as 8 riders up to a range of 1.2 miles.
 This becomes more enhanced if the terrain is flat and there is good weather.

 A protective rubber covering guards it from water, dust, etc., .and thus ensuring its durability and comes with a GPS.